alexisgrenon/airevisuelle/content/promotions/additionnels.en.md

 ---
-title: "L'Aire Visuelle | Discount on additional lenses"
+draft: false
+enddate: null
-titre: "Discount on additional lenses"
+titre: Discount on additional lenses
-description: "L'Aire Visuelle offers you unbeatable services and promotions near you."
+image: /img/promo-november-en.png
+identifiant: additionnels
 slug: discount-on-additional-lenses
-identifiant: additionnels
-image: /img/promo-november-en.png
+title: L'Aire Visuelle | Discount on additional lenses
+description: L'Aire Visuelle offers you unbeatable services and promotions near you.
+startdate: null
 i18nlanguage: en
-startdate:
-enddate:
-draft: false
+weight: 1
 annuel: true
-weight: 1
 ---

-Buy two pairs of prescription glasses and get a 30% discount on the second
+Buy two pairs of prescription glasses and get a 30% discount on the second.
+Until March 31, 2022, this promotion can be used for a family member (spouse, parents or children).